cc24853/Final_Project_Documentation/README.md

 #### Failures summarized

 Trying to use gcc as an interpreter and using linux-headers to install the driver.
-This proved redunant and incorrect
+This proved redunant and incorrect.
+I later learned that gcc made the .o file, but not the required data structures to make the .ko file.
+The "make file" process does both of these things at once rather than one at a time.

 Trying to indirectly manipulate the mouse driver using console commands in a different driver.
 This defeated the point of the entire project and was more of a band aid on a hole in a ship.